Understanding Mobile-First Indexing (1/3): The Immediate Impact on SEOJanuary 25, 2017

 Chrome Dev Tools, Evaluating a Responsive-Design Site: http://www.girliemac.com/blog/2016/08/16/developer-experience-matters/

 Google’s has transitioned from launching updates that create significant jarring changes to now rolling out all changes gradually, over a period of time without major disruption.
 Their impact might not be as obvious right away, but Mobile-First Indexing is sure to have a profound impact on SEO and the rest of the digital landscape over time.
 This article is the first in a three-part series focused on Mobile-First Indexing.
 This article has focused on the immediate updates that SEO’s must consider in their strategy to bolster an existing website.
 The next article in this series will focus on the larger impact that Mobile-First Indexing will have on SEO strategies and the palpable shift towards dissolution of ties between urls, content and the device the content is presented on.
 It will also discuss the algorithmic shift towards Schema and feeds and cloud-hosting.
-The final article in the series will focus on focus on the new group of Mobile-First site options that Google is favoring, presumably to help SEOs and webmasters achieve strong, long-term Mobile-First Indexing.
+The final article in the series will focus on the new group of Mobile-First site options that Google is favoring, presumably to help SEOs and webmasters achieve strong, long-term Mobile-First Indexing.
 The World is going mobile and these strategies will ensure that your SEO efforts can keep up!